elst0547/Staple_CSCI2270_FinalProject/README.md

 ## Open Issues/Bugs

-	TODO: List bugs and issues or anything we might want added
+	TODO: List bugs and issues or any functionality we might want added